obsfx/lurkdown/README.md

 restrictions:

 1. lurkdown doesn't deal with font files.
-You have to host them at somewhere and @import the css file of font definitions.
+You have to host them somewhere and @import the css file of font definitions.